 As an interpreter, you need to know German and the second language fluently.
 Usually, in addition to English, applicants need another foreign language.

-The application process for the Ausbildung program is completely in the German language.
-As we mentioned, there is no vocational training where teaching is 100% in English, you will need to know German anyway.
+The application process for the Ausbildung program is entirely in the German language.
+As we mentioned, there is no vocational training where teaching is 100% in English; you will need to know German anyway.

-Hence, the application is completed in German and addressed to the particular school or the company.
-Companies often start looking for trainees a year before a program starts.
+Hence, the application is completed in German and addressed to the particular school or company.
+Companies often start looking for trainees a year before a program begins.
 So apply as soon as possible.

 The application for Ausbildung contains a CV, motivation letter or cover letter, and certificates.
 The cover letter to Bewerbung is the most important document.
 Make sure you craft it well, always addressing it to the particular employer with the details while you choosed them.